+50.000 personas ya confían en EnergyProdetox

 An enzyme called sulfite oxidase (SUOX) catalyzes the transformation of sulfite to sulfate, a reaction that is necessary for the metabolism of sulfur-containing amino acids (methionine and cysteine).

-For the body to transform sulfites into sulfates we will need several cofactors which are molybdenum, magnesium, B3 and riboflavin or vitamin B2.
+In order for the body to transform sulfites into sulfates we will need several cofactors which are molybdenum, magnesium, B3 and riboflavin or vitamin B2.

-We find molybdenum in foods such as lentils, azuki beans , buckwheat, pumpkin seeds, and dark green leafy vegetables.
+We find molybdenum in foods such as lentils, azuki beans , buckwheat, pumpkin seeds and dark green leafy vegetables.

 Some interesting sources of riboflavin are kefir, eggs, salmon, and almonds.